-All of that stuff that comes in the mail each day that you do open but are too busy to put away so it ends up in a pile.
+It’s all of that stuff that comes in the mail each day that you do open but are too busy to put away.
+So it ends up in a pile.
 Could be bills, bank statements, or financial accounts, magazine subscriptions, medical insurance paperwork.
 Stuff you are planning to deal with later.

 Schedule a time on your calendar to pay the bills just like you do haircuts or dentist appointments.
 The 4th and 20th works for me.

 Consider banking online.
 Many of your monthly expenses may be the same every month, mortgage, rent, insurance, or school loan so these are easy.
 You have the bank automatically send the payment in each month.

 Consider using your credit card to pay your bills on time also.
 I have as many monthly bills automatically charged to my credit card as I can.
 I charge all my telephone services, the oil company, EZ Pass, health insurance, auto insurance, cable and Internet.